Bob Blake (American football): 1907

 He made Walter Camp's All-America Honorable Mention in 1907, as well as the first team All-American selection of Michigan coach Fielding Yost.
 Blake threw the pass to Stein Stone on a trick double-pass play which set up the score to beat Sewanee in 1907 for the SIAA championship, which was cited by Grantland Rice as the greatest thrill he ever witnessed in his years of watching sports.
 Blake missed two kicks on a slippery field in the 8–0 loss to Michigan.

-Coaching
+Coaching career

-Gordon Institute

-He assisted his brother Frank Blake in coaching at Gordon Institute in 1907.
+Blake assisted his brother, Frank, in coaching at Gordon Institute in 1907.

-Return to Vanderbilt

 In 1910, Blake was awarded a law degree and returned to Vanderbilt for one season as an assistant football coach for Dan McGugin.
 The 1910 team shocked defending national champion Yale with a scoreless tie.

-Montgomery Bell

 He coached at Montgomery Bell Academy in 1912.

-Missouri

-International shoe company
+Later life

-After practicing law in Nashville from 1911 to 1919, he engaged in business in Saint Louis, Missouri.
+After practicing law in Nashville from 1911 to 1919, he engaged in business in St. Louis.
 He was elected to the board of directors of the International Shoe company in 1921, and directed the company since 1929.

-Missouri Constitutional Convention

 Blake was president of the Missouri Constitutional Convention and awarded the "Man of the Year" award for Saint Louis in 1944.

-Death

-Blake died in St. Louis in 1962.
+Blake died on May 8, 1962, at his home in Webster Groves, Missouri.